 The initial process for triangular measurements is the same.
 Obtain the height at the peak of the triangle and measure the width.
 Multiplying the two together and then divide them by two to get the overall square footage for the triangular portion of your wall.

 You may encounter some surfaces of the wall with different shapes.
 In this case, try breaking the surface down into parts composed of rectangles and triangles.
 If this can’t be done, you can either get a rough estimate using the height and width or do a Google search to find the square footage formula of that particular shape.

-Similar to roofing, siding is measured in “Squares.”
+There are a variety of factors that will determine if the type of siding is good for your house or not.
+However, for all siding options, siding is measured in “Squares” when estimating siding materials.
 A ‘square’ is a unit that covers 100 square feet.
 Add up all of your square footage measurements to get the total and divide by 100 to determine the number of siding “squares” you will need to purchase.
-Using the total square footage, you can get some rough cost estimates for each material.
+Using the total square footage, you can get total cost estimates for each material.
 Here are a few popular materials you can choose from:

-Vinyl siding is a great choice for a home.
+Vinyl siding is a great choice for most homes.
 It’s low-cost, durable, looks beautiful and the time needed to install it is minimal.
 So, this is an excellent option for homeowners working with a budget.
 The cost of vinyl siding is as low as $2 per square foot.

 Stucco is one of the highest cost options at upwards of $30 per square foot, but if well maintained it will last a lifetime.
 Extra care should be taken when applying Stucco to avoid cracks.
 The durability is great for homeowners who plan to stay in their home for a long time.

 Get a free 3D model of your home today.